-The preparation of this Comprehensive Annual Financial Report was made possible by the dedicated service of the entire staff of the Finance Department.
-Each member of the department has my sincere appreciation for their contribution in the preparation of this report.
+of the entire staff of the Finance Department.
+Each member of the department has my sincere appreciation for The preparation of this Comprehensive Annual Financial Report was made possible by the dedicated service their contribution in the preparation of this report.

-In closing, without the leadership and support of the Glendale City Council, City Manager, and the Assistant City Manager, the preparation of this report, as well as the favorable financial results of the past year, would not have been possible.
+In closing, without the leadership and support of the Glendale City Council and the Interim City Manager, the preparation of this report, as well as the favorable financial results of the past year, would not have been possible